yantosca/qfyaml/docs/source/installation.rst

    $ make -C ../build install

+.. important:: You will need to repeat the installation process each
+	       time you modify one :file:`qfyaml_mod.F90` or one of the :file:`test_*.F90` source code files.

-You should see output similar to this:
+When the test runs, you should see output similar to this:

 .. code-block:: console